Imaging Foliage and Urban Canyons

 The figures below depict these issues.

 The GoogleEarth images of Central Park, below, demonstrate the kinds of 3D errors to which photogrammetry is susceptible.
 If Google had used detailed 3D lidar as a scaffolding upon which to drape this imagery these problems would disappear.
-Geiger-mode technology makes it feasible to collect detailed 3D imagery of vast areas economically.
+Geiger-mode technology makes it economically feasible to collect detailed 3D imagery of vast areas.